siddiqur-54/task_documentations/SOLID Principles and Design Patterns/SOLID Principles_Design Patterns_README.md

 ```

 # 2. Design Patterns
+Design patterns are reusable solutions to common problems in software design.
+They represent best practices used by experienced object-oriented software developers.
+Design patterns provide a standard terminology and are specific to particular scenarios.

+#### Key Characteristics of Design Patterns
+**Reusability:** Patterns can be applied to different projects and problems, saving time and effort in solving similar issues.
+**Standardization:** They provide a shared language and understanding among developers, facilitating communication and collaboration.
+**Efficiency:** By using established patterns, developers can avoid reinventing the wheel, leading to faster and more reliable development.
+**Flexibility:** Patterns are abstract solutions that can be adapted to fit various contexts and requirements.

 ## 2.1 Prototype Design Pattern
 The Prototype design pattern is a creational design pattern used when the cost of creating a new object is high, and you need to create multiple instances of objects that are identical or similar to each other.
 Instead of creating new objects from scratch, the Prototype pattern allows you to clone existing objects.